-Toxicity.
-Hydrochloric acid is primarily a concern in its aerosol form.
+Toxicity: Hydrochloric acid is primarily a concern in its aerosol form.
 Acid aerosols have been implicated in causing and exacerbating a variety of respiratory aliments.
 Dermal exposure and ingestion of highly concentrated hydrochloric acid can result in corrosivity.

 Ecologically, accidental releases of solution forms of hydrochloric acid may adversely affect aquatic life by including a transient lowering of pH (i.e., increasing the acidity) of surface waters.

-Carcinogenicity.
-Currently no evidence Environmental Fate.
-Releases of hydrochloric acid to surface waters and soils will be neutralized to an extent due to the buffering capacities of both systems.
+Environmental Fate: Releases of hydrochloric acid to surface waters and soils will be neutralized to an extent due to the buffering capacities of both systems.
 The extent of these reactions will depend on the characteristics if the specific environment.

-Physical Properties Concentrated hydrochloric acid is highly corrosive.
+Physical Properties: Concentrated hydrochloric acid is highly corrosive.